bvennam/serverless-nyc-lab/README.md

 ### Create an action that fires in response to a Kafka trigger
 *You can imagine that you could do something a little more interesting than hello world.
 For this section of the lab, you'll be creating a trigger that will fire whenever a new item is placed on a Kafka topic.
 That trigger will be connected to an action (via a rule).
 The action will run some code to process the incoming kafka message.*

-Clone the repo containing the action REPO-LINK-HERE? git clone github-link; Change directories to the folder containing the action. `cd CORRECT_FOLDER`
+git clone this repo github-link;

+Change directories to the folder containing the action. `cd CORRECT_FOLDER`

-------UNTIL WE HAVE A REPO:
+------UNTIL WE HAVE A REPO-------

 1. Create a folder for this project, and create a file named kafkaAction.js: `mkdir myFolder && cd myFolder && touch kafkaAction.js`
 2. Open the kafkaAction.js file in your favorite editor & paste the following code into the file